-- Entry of daily red cell stock levels and wastage data into VANESA is mandatory. - NHSBT may request a reduction in stock levels down to a given level on an individual hospital basis. - EBM Group to review red cell stock levels and the impact of the blood shortage on patient care as frequently as needed. - All requests for blood components to be reviewed by the blood transfusion laboratory supported by the Consultant in charge of transfusion to minimise inappropriate requests for this Red Phase. - Consider where possible the removal of all red cell stock from remote issue fridges, except for emergency units, and issue blood components directly from the laboratory. - Sites with no on-site laboratory will need to ensure transportation is maintained to ensure adequate blood component availability. - Clinical teams are advised to consider following the NBTC guidance and triage tool for the rationing of blood for massively bleeding patients during a severe national blood shortage which outlines the algorithm for triaging patients in the context of severe national shortage. - Any delays to transfusion or any avoidable transfusion incidents should be reported to Serious Hazards of Transfusion (SHOT) .
+- Entry of daily red cell stock levels and wastage data into VANESA is mandatory. - NHSBT may request a reduction in stock levels down to a given level on an individual hospital basis.

+- EBM Group to review red cell stock levels and the impact of the blood shortage on patient care as frequently as needed. - All requests for blood components to be reviewed by the blood transfusion laboratory supported by the Consultant in charge of transfusion to minimise inappropriate requests for this Red Phase. - Consider where possible the removal of all red cell stock from remote issue fridges, except for emergency units, and issue blood components directly from the laboratory. - Sites with no on-site laboratory will need to ensure transportation is maintained to ensure adequate blood component availability. - Clinical teams are advised to consider following the NBTC guidance and triage tool for the rationing of blood for massively bleeding patients during a severe national blood shortage which outlines the algorithm for triaging patients in the context of severe national shortage. - In severe shortage of O D negative red cells, in the event of unavailability of O D negative red cells, to prevent delay in transfusion, use of O D positive red cells for all patients (including those of childbearing potential / children <18years), is acceptable if this would be lifesaving.
+The benefits of transfusing O D positive red cells significantly outweigh the risk of antibody development 18-20.
+Where possible this decision should be led by senior clinicians. - Where O D positive red cells have been transfused due to unavailability of O negative red cell, ensure that this is reported through local clinical governance structures and to SHOT. - If O D positive red cells are transfused to a patient who is of childbearing potential, ensure local haematologists are aware of transfusion, to review appropriateness of administration of prophylactic anti-D. - If one or more blood groups are below one day's supply and a compatible alternative group is not available, consultant led prioritisation may need to be undertaken as suggested in section 8.4.3.
+Increased use of substituted groups can lead to a shortage of other blood groups.
+There may be insufficient supplies of alternative groups to avoid the need for prioritisation. - In the event of insufficient supplies prioritisation may not be possible. - Any delays to transfusion or any avoidable transfusion incidents should be reported to Serious Hazards of Transfusion (SHOT) .
+Ensure duty of candour is completed (see section 8.4.4) if O positive red cells have been unavoidably transfused in place of O negative red cells.